Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/update.md

 # Update Statement

-The `update` statement in SurrealDB ORM allows you to modify existing records in your database.
+The `update` statement in Surreal ORM allows you to modify existing records in your database.
 It provides various operations to update fields and perform incremental changes to the data.
 This documentation provides an overview of the syntax and usage of the `update` statement, including the use of the `object!`